SiLab-Bonn/Embedded-System-Lab/docs/source/cpld.rst

 The development of FPGA (or CPLD) firmware requires software tools (Xilinx ISE, integrated development environment) that are not available for a Raspberry Pi.
 Therefore, a remote Linux machine will be used to compile the firmware.
 The output of the design implementation will be a binary file that can be loaded into the CPLD using a JTAG interface.
 Follow these steps to setup the development environment:

 1. The folder ``/home/pi/Embedded-System-Lab/code/AFE/CPLD`` has a subfolder called ``ISE`` that contains the required files and scripts for the design implementation.
-This folder should be copied to your work folder ``/home/pi/work``.
+This folder should be copied to your work folder ``/home/pi/Embedded-System-Lab/work``.

-2. Open a terminal and go to ``/home/pi/work/ISE``.
+2. Open a terminal and go to ``/home/pi/Embedded-System-Lab/work/ISE``.
 There is a script called ``connect_remote_host.sh`` that will connect to a remote Linux machine hosting the Xilinx ISE design environment.
-The script will also mount your local folder ``/home/pi/work/ISE`` at the Linux host file system.
-Run the script by typing:
+The script will also mount your local ``ISE`` folder on the remote file system.
+Run the script by typing (password is "pi@lab":

   .. code-block:: bash